Distributionally Robust Treatment Effect: Introduction

+Our analysis yields several economically interpretable results.
+The robust predictor preserves the sign of the conventional estimator -- the average treatment effect (ATE) under the source distribution -- but shrinks its magnitude toward zero.
+This shrinkage reflects a precautionary adjustment for distributional uncertainty.
+Importantly, the extent of shrinkage depends on the degree of treatment effect heterogeneity.
+When treatment effects are homogeneous, we see a delayed shrinkage.
+Namely, the robust predictor coincides with the naive ATE within a certain neighborhood of the source distribution, implying no adjustment for small distributional shifts.
+Only when the target distribution is sufficiently different from the source distribution does the best-predicted treatment effect begin to shrink toward zero.
+By contrast, under heterogeneous treatment effects, even small deviations from the source distribution induce immediate shrinkage.
+These patterns align with the intuition that heterogeneity amplifies sensitivity to distributional changes.

-In Section \ref{sec:estimation}, we estimate the optimizer by solving an M-estimation problem where the population objective function in the dual problem is replaced with its sample counterpart.
-We derive the consistency and asymptotic distribution of the minimax bound estimators.
-A two-step testing procedure is proposed, where the confidence interval for the non-point-identified minimax parameter is constructed by modifying the confidence interval in the partial identification literature (see \cite{imbens2004confidence} and \cite{stoye2009more}) with Bonferroni-type correction.
-In Section \ref{sec:choice}, we discuss the choice of the Wasserstein ball radius/regularization parameter.
-Numerical studies are summarized in Section \ref{sec:simulation}.
-Last, we conclude in Section \ref{sec:conclude}.
+In Section \ref{sec:estimation}, we propose bound estimators based on an M-estimation formulation of the dual problem and establish its consistency and asymptotic distribution.
+To conduct inference on the partially identified minimax parameter, we develop a two-step procedure that combines ideas from the partial identification literature (see \cite{imbens2004confidence} and \cite{stoye2009more}) with Bonferroni-type corrections.
+In Section \ref{sec:choice}, we discuss practical considerations for selecting the radius of the Wasserstein ball, which governs the degree of robustness.
+Monte Carlo simulations and synthetic data illustrate the finite-sample performance of our method in Section \ref{sec:simulation}.
+Section \ref{sec:conclude} concludes.